scriptPilot/app-framework/docs/folder-structure.md

 └── package.json                # Project information
 ```

-You can reset your application folder with `npm run reset` - but be careful, this will delete your current *app* folder!
+You can reset your application folder with `npm run reset-app` - but be careful, this will delete your current *app* folder!